Italy quakes to cost insurers up to 700 million euros

 This year has been benign for insurers so far thanks to a dearth of costly natural catastrophes.

-Last year was the industry's second-costliest catastrophe year on record, with disasters including Japan's Tohoku earthquake generating claims of $116 billion euros, according to reinsurer Swiss Re SRENH.VX.
+Last year was the industry's second-costliest catastrophe year on record, with disasters including Japan's Tohoku earthquake generating claims of $116 billion euros, according to reinsurer Swiss Re.

 (Reporting by Myles Neligan; Editing by Mike Nesbit)